equinor/rdf-graph/README.md

 ## Gojs dependency

-If using gojs dependency this must be installed seperatly using `npm intstall gojs`.
+If using gojs dependency this must be installed seperatly using `npm install gojs` and `npm install gojs-react`.
 Clients will be responsable for choosing appropiate license.

 ## Dependabot